 The Pyodide meta.yaml file format was inspired by the one in conda, however it is not strictly compatible.

 Building the package

-Once the meta.yaml file is ready, build the package with the following command and see if there are any errors.
+Once the meta.yaml file is ready, build the package with the following command pyodide build-recipes <package-name> --install and see if there are any errors.